'It will be good for the kids': Primary school principal welcomes $400,000 boost

 "It will be good for the kids, it'll be great for them."

-The funding package will benefit more than 2000 schools across the country and is the largest spend on school infrastructure in 25 years, working out to be roughly $700 per student.
+The funding package will benefit more than 2000 schools across the country .